Eric Sevareid: Early life

-Sevareid was born in central North Dakota at Velva to Alfred Eric and Clara Pauline Elizabeth Sevareid (née Hougen).
+Sevareid was born in Velva, North Dakota to Alfred Eric and Clara Pauline Elizabeth Sevareid (née Hougen).
+The town's economy was largely dependent on wheat farming.
+According to Sevareid, his neighbors were extremely charitable towards friends but very wary of outsiders; it was an egalitarian but politically conservative community.
 After the failure of the bank in Velva in 1925, his family moved to nearby Minot, and then to Minneapolis, Minnesota, settling on 30th Avenue North.
 He attended Central High School in Minneapolis.
 Sevareid graduated from the University of Minnesota in 1935.
-A descendant of Norwegian immigrants, he preserved a strong bond with Norway throughout his life.
+A descendant of Norwegian immigrants, he preserved a strong bond with the country of Norway throughout his life.

-Sevareid was adventurous from a young age; several days after he graduated from Central High School in 1930, he and his friend Walter Port embarked on an expedition sponsored by the Minneapolis Star, from Minneapolis to York Factory, on Hudson Bay.
+Sevareid was adventurous from a young age; several days after he graduated from Central High School in 1930, he and his friend Walter Port embarked on an expedition sponsored by the Minneapolis Star to travel by canoe from Minneapolis to York Factory, on Hudson Bay.
 They canoed up the Minnesota River and its tributary, the Little Minnesota River, to Browns Valley, portaged to Lake Traverse, and descended the Bois des Sioux River to the Red River of the North, which led to Lake Winnipeg.
 They then went down the Nelson River, Gods River, and Hayes River to Hudson Bay, a trip of 2250 mi.
-Sevareid's book, Canoeing with the Cree (1935), was the result of this canoe trip and is still in print.
+Sevareid's book Canoeing with the Cree (1935) was the result of this canoe trip and is still in print.

 Early career

 At age 18, Sevareid entered journalism as a reporter for the Minneapolis Journal while he was a student at the University of Minnesota in political science.
+At the Journal, he wrote a five-part series on the Silver Shirts.
+He was disappointed with the way the editors portrayed the organization as ridiculous rather than a legitimate political threat.
+He received many personal threats of physical force in response to the story, but believed that the people issuing them were too cowardly to follow through.

-He continued his studies abroad, first in London and then in Paris at the Sorbonne University, where he also worked as an editor for United Press.
+He continued his studies abroad, first in London, and then at the Sorbonne University in Paris, where he also worked as an editor for United Press.
 Sevareid then became city editor of the Paris Herald Tribune, and later joined CBS as a foreign correspondent based in Paris.

 Sevareid broadcast the Fall of Paris and followed the French government from there to Bordeaux and then Vichy before he left France for London and later Washington, D.C.
 He was appointed as CBS's Washington bureau chief in July 1942.

 He wrote about the Plains influence on his life in his early memoir, Not So Wild A Dream (1946).
 The book is still in print and covers his life in Velva, his family, the Hudson Bay trip, his hitchhiking around the U.S., mining in the Sierra Nevada, the Great Depression years, his early journalism, and (especially) his experiences in World War II.